ImperialDesSoc/handbook/source/years.rst

 .. raw:: html

   <div style="text-align:center">
-  <a class="btn btn-info btn-custom" href="#" role="button" style="margin-bottom:20px;white-space:normal;">Registry Information on Interruption of Studies</a>
+  <a class="btn btn-info btn-custom" href="http://www.imperial.ac.uk/student-records-and-data/for-current-students/undergraduate-and-taught-postgraduate/changes-to-registration-status/" role="button" style="margin-bottom:20px;white-space:normal;">Registry Information on Interruption of Studies</a>
   </div>

-.. todo:: The above link currently isn't working.
-It should be fixed shortly.

 Degree Overview
 ===============

-A schematic overview of the academic curriculum is given in Appendix B - Programme Modules Gantt Chart on p 62.
+A schematic overview of the academic curriculum is given in :ref:`appendix-module-gantt`.

-.. todo:: The reference above to the Appendix will be fixed.

 Every teaching and learning activity is part of a module, which is taught in a specific year of the course (DE1 to DE4).
 These are grouped in board themes, listed below.